 The difference between the implicit nominal interest rate and the growth rate of nominal GDP is a key determinant of the dynamics and the sustainability of public debt.
 This paper studies the determinants of r - g in a panel of 17 OECD countries since the early 1980s.
-Whereas the focus of existing studies is mainly on fiscal, monetary and financial drivers of the interest-growth difference, our approach and contribution are to include and highlight in particular the impact of real long-run drivers, such as technical progress, employment growth, components of demographic change, and income inequality.
-This allows us to derive empirically based projections for r - g beyond the next five or ten years.
-Our projections suggest that r - g remains negative for the next two decades in most European countries that we study, but not in the United States.
-The debt-carrying capacity of governments in Europe is structurally higher now than in recent decades.
-This allows to worry less about public debt, but does not exempt policy makers from the task to strongly monitor their expenditures and balances, given major challenges ahead.
+Whereas the focus of existing empirical studies is mainly on fiscal, monetary and financial drivers of the interest-growth difference, our approach and contribution are to highlight in particular the impact of real long-run drivers, such as technical progress, employment growth, demographic change, and income inequality.
+This allows us to derive empirically based projections for r-g beyond the next five or ten years.
+Our projections suggest that the major shocks that hit many economies in 2022-2023 have not fundamentally changed the game.
+Our baseline expectation is that the structural drivers of the interest rate and growth will keep r - g below zero for the next two decades in most European countries that we study.
+For the US, however, our baseline projection of r-g is positive.

-Keywords : public debt, r - g, fiscal sustainability, fiscal rules, demographic change, inequality
+Keywords: public debt, r - g, fiscal sustainability, demographic change, inequality

-JEL Codes : E43; E62; H63; H68; J11
+JEL Codes: E43; E62; H63; H68; J11